 The Oracle of Omaha replied, “Because nobody wants to get rich slow.”

 So, remember: In both life and the stock market, there are few quick wins and many fast losses.
-Understanding your risk profile can help you avoid those fast losses and put you on the road to long-term gains.
+Understanding your risk tolerance can help you avoid those fast losses and put you on the road to long-term gains.